kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 At the end of the set, talk to Kiph on the console (manual save before this if you are new):

-Kiph: 1 1 1 1
+Kiph: 1,1,1
 After pressing the last 1, get ready to IMMEDIATELY PAUSE the game when the conversation ends.
 You will swap places with MC.
 Have MC click on the console, then unpause and it should open the console.
 - If not done correctly, you will need to kill all the enemies in the room with MC.

-If done right, use the console commands: 2 4
+If done right, use the console commands: 2,4
-Swap to Atton and enter the now opened room.
+Swap to T3-M4 and enter the now opened room.

-Start the beast fight, have Atton run back to bring MC/Kreia into the room.
+Start the beast fight, have T3 run back to bring MC/Kreia into the room.
-Swap to MC, cast Knight Speed (use a strength/battle stim) and kill the beast.
+Swap to MC, cast Knight Speed, activate a strength stim and kill the Drexyl Larva.

 Spam 2 through this next cutscene.
+Turn around and talk to T3 and upgrade our main lightsaber, replacing Crystal, Nextor with Crystal, Pontite.
 Run forwards to watch Kavar pwn the attackers.
 Run forwards again to watch Talia and Vaklu fight, then 1 spam to start the fight against Vaklu.
 Cast Knight Speed again and kill him.

-Vaklu and crew convo: 2 1 -> 1
+Vaklu and crew convo: 2,1 -> 1
-Talk to Kavar:  1x4 3
+Talk to Kavar:  1x4,3

 Kavar will teach you Juyo form.
 Swap to this whenever you have control of MC again.

 Go through more cutscenes and you'll end up in the jungle again with Visas (1 spam) Enter the ship, watch more cutscenes, and fly to Dantooine.

-[section=Endgame + Ravager]
+## Jedi Masters

 Head to the Jedi Enclave for a whole truckload of cutscenes.
 Mash 1 through all the cutscenes til you get back to the Ebon Hawk.

-Atton: 1 1 1 3 3
+Atton: 1,1,1,3,3
 Disciple: 5

 After a whole bunch of cutscenes, you’ll be back in the Hidden Base.
 Run to Atris's area, and use Force Enlightenment (2 force powers up) before talking to Atris
-Atris: 5.
-Fight her, then press 3 to kill her.
+Atris: 5
+Kill Atris
+Atris: 1x-

 After even more cutscenes (spam 1 through all of it), you’ll be back on Telos Station.
 Run to the Docks (turn on solo mode throughout each area transition).